Medicaid is a lifeline for nearly half of this county's residents

 Pediatrician Gayle Harrison told his mother to continue to apply antibiotic ointment and reminded them to come back if the swelling and redness worsened.

-The appointment at Rehoboth McKinley Christian Health Care Services' outpatient center comes at no charge for the Toledo family, who live 30 miles away on the Navajo Nation Reservation.
+The appointment at Rehoboth McKinley Christian Health Care Services' outpatient center in Gallup, New Mexico, comes at no charge for the Toledo family, who live 30 miles away on the Navajo Nation Reservation.
 That's because Tyson is covered by Medicaid, the government health insurance program for the poor.

 New Mexico leads all other states in Medicaid enrollment, with 43% of its residents on the program.
 Nearly a third of the 900,000 New Mexico beneficiaries joined as part of the Affordable Care Act's option to expand Medicaid.